CartWebApp/bio-shield-website-vaslo-co/rey-reflection.md

 8. Analyze the HMTL and CSS of the About Us Page (make it appear modern)
 9. Make nav bar stay on top when scrolling
 10. Make a footer for the About Us (applies to the other pages and corrected errors with it as well)
+11. Make a review page for the home page